Poul-Henning Kamp: Involvement in the FreeBSD project

 a vast quantity of systems code including the FreeBSD GEOM storage layer, GBDE cryptographic storage transform, part of the UFS2 file system implementation, FreeBSD Jails, the phkmalloc implementation of the malloc library call, and the FreeBSD and NTP timecounters code, and the nanokernel interface with David Mills.

-Varnish cache
+Vinyl Cache

-He is the lead architect and developer for the open source Varnish cache project, an HTTP accelerator.
+He is the lead architect and developer for the open source Vinyl Cache project (formerly Varnish Cache), an HTTP accelerator.

 Dispute with D-Link

 In 2006, Kamp had a dispute with electronics manufacturer D-Link in which he claimed they were committing NTP vandalism by embedding the IP address of his NTP servers in their routers.
 The dispute was resolved in April 2006.

 Beerware

-Beerware is a humorous tongue-in-cheek software license with permissive terms, which grants the user the rights to do anything with the source code, including editing and distributing, so long as the license notice is preserved.
+Beerware is a tongue-in-cheek software license with permissive terms, which grants the user the rights to do anything with the source code, including editing and distributing, so long as the license notice is preserved.
 The informal wording has been criticized as creating substantial legal ambiguity for its users.

 Should the user of the code consider the software useful, they are encouraged to buy the author a beer "in return" if they ever meet.
 The Humanitarian-FOSS project at Trinity College recognized the "version 42" beerware license variant as an extremely permissive "copyright only" and GPL-compatible license.
 According to the Free Software Foundation, the license would be classified as an "informal" free, non-copyleft and GPL-compatible license, however more detailed licenses are recommended.
 As of October 2025, Beerware hasn't been approved by the Open Source Initiative (OSI).

 Kamp states his preference of his Beerware license over other licenses, such as BSD and GPL, the latter of which he has described as a "joke".
 The full text of Kamp's license is: